ivandfx/DFXWinTweaks/README.md

 ## 🧭 AikonCWD W10 Script
 All releases up to 1.11.2 ESR were based off AikonCWD W10 Script .
 Download it [**here**](https://github.com/aikoncwd/win10script) - **(Spanish)**

 Did you like the script?
-Well, don't congratulate me, congratulate [**AikonCWD**](https://github.com/aikoncwd) who created the script that DFX Tweaker is based off.
+Well, don't congratulate me, congratulate [**AikonCWD**](https://github.com/aikoncwd) who created the script that DFX Tweaker was based off.

 ## ⛲ Source code
 Altough DFX Tweaker is Open Source, there is no source code (sort of), you can just download any version of DFX Tweaker and edit it easily.
 However, you have to follow the GPL 3.0 license.